-So before jumping into anything, here are a few things you should keep in mind when renting a dumpster for concrete...
+Here are a few things you should keep in mind when renting a dumpster for concrete...

-Concrete takes up less space.
+- Concrete takes up less space

-A 10 yard dumpster is typically big enough for disposing of debris from a slab, driveway, or concrete patio, but it's always best to double check with your local dumpster company.
+A 10 yard dumpster is typically big enough for disposing of debris from a slab, driveway, or concrete patio, but it's always best to double-check with your local dumpster company.

 When calling around, be sure to give companies as many details as possible about the job you're doing.